NicolasHarnisch/Activities-FUP-UFC/README.md

-# Fundamentos de Programação (FUP) - UFC 🎓
+# Fundamentals of Programming (FUP) - UFC 🎓

-Este repositório contém atividades, exercícios e projetos desenvolvidos na disciplina de **Fundamentos de Programação (FUP)** na Universidade Federal do Ceará (UFC).
+This repository contains activities, exercises, and projects developed for the **Fundamentals of Programming (FUP)** course at the Federal University of Ceará (UFC).

-## 📌 Conteúdo
+## 📌 Content
-✅ Resolução de exercícios e desafios propostos na disciplina
-✅ Implementações utilizando conceitos básicos de programação
-✅ Aplicação de estruturas de controle, funções, matrizes e outros tópicos fundamentais
+✅ Solutions to exercises and challenges proposed in the course ✅ Implementations using basic programming concepts
+✅ Application of control structures, functions, arrays, and other fundamental topics

-## 💻 Tecnologias utilizadas
+## 💻 Technologies Used
-- **Linguagem**: Python
+- **Language**: Python
-- Conceitos de lógica de programação e estrutura de dados
+- Concepts of programming logic and data structures

-## 🚀 Objetivo
+## 🚀 Objective
-Aprimorar habilidades em programação e fortalecer a base para projetos mais avançados no futuro.
+To improve programming skills and strengthen the foundation for more advanced future projects.

-## 📩 Contato
+## 📩 Contact
-Caso tenha sugestões ou dúvidas, fique à vontade para abrir uma **issue** ou entrar em contato!
+If you have any suggestions or questions, feel free to open an **issue** or get in touch!

 ---

-🔹 *Repositório criado para acompanhar o aprendizado na disciplina de FUP - UFC.*
+🔹 *Repository created to track the learning progress in the FUP course at UFC.*